Virgilio S. Almario

 Virgilio Senadren Almario (born March 9, 1944), better known by his pen name Rio Alma, is a Filipino author, poet, critic, translator, editor, teacher, and cultural manager.
 He is a National Artist of the Philippines.
-He formerly served as the chairman of the Komisyon sa Wikang Filipino (KWF), the government agency mandated to promote and standardize the use of the Filipino language.
-On January 5, 2017, Almario was also elected as the chairman of the National Commission for Culture and the Arts (NCCA).
+He formerly served as the chairman of the Komisyon sa Wikang Filipino, the government agency mandated to promote and standardize the use of the Filipino language.
+On January 5, 2017, Almario was also elected as the chairman of the National Commission for Culture and the Arts.

 Early life and education

 Growing up in Bulacan, Almario sought his education at the City of Manila and completed his degree in A.B.
 Political Science at the University of the Philippines Diliman.

 His life as a poet started when he took master's units in education at the University of the East where he became associated with Rogelio G. Mangahas and Lamberto E. Antonio.
 He did not finish the program.

 He only took his M.A. in Filipino in 1974 at the University of the Philippines Diliman.